datacraft-dsc/DEPs/20/README.md

 # Authentication

-This DEP defines how to handle authentication in the Data Ecosystem Protocol
+This DEP defines how to handle authentication in the Data Ecosystem

 ## Change Process